 It refers to the sum of money spent by the company for the purpose of making an investment in the purchase of capital assets such as plant, machinery, property, equipment, or for extending the life of its existing assets with the motive of increasing the production capacity of the company.

 In the above case, both the capex, i.e., expenditure on the purchase of new machinery worth $ 500,000 and the expenditure on the existing assets worth $100,000 for extending their life, will be considered as the cash outlay as both help in increasing the production capacity of the company.

 - It helps in capacity building of an organization, therefore, giving it a strategic advantage over its competitors in the long run working of the company.

 - It can help in achieving economies of scale and in a reduction of the cost of production by producing more and commanding better prices in the market hence increasing overall profitability.

-- It enables to open up new avenues in terms of products, people and places expanding its overall reach further into the markets and into the economy.
+- It enables us to open up new avenues in terms of products, people, and places expanding its overall reach further into the markets and the economy.

 - An increase in capital outlay may end up creating complex bureaucratic structures in an organization that may make it rigid and inflexible in communication and works culture.

-- There are ways in which capital outlay can be done by the company which includes purchasing new assets and extending the life of existing assets.
+- There are ways in which capital outlay can be made by the company, which includes purchasing new assets and extending the life of existing assets.